xamarin/Xamarin.Auth/component/GettingStarted.md

 	3. Triggering Events based on OAuth data

-		Parsing subsytem of the Authenticator will parse OAuth data and raise appropriate events based on returned data
+		Parsing subsystem of the Authenticator will parse OAuth data and raise appropriate events based on returned data

 4. Using identity

 	1. Using protected resources (making calls)

 	2. Saving account info

 	3. Retrieving account info

-Those steps and (substeps) which will be used in detailed documentation.
+Those steps and (sub-steps) which will be used in detailed documentation.

 ## 0 Server Side

-Server side setup of the particular OAuth provider like Google, Facebook or Microsoft Live is the source of misunderstandings and errors.
-This setup differs from provider to provider, especially nomenclature (naming).
+Server side setup of the particular OAuth provider like Google, Facebook or Microsoft Live differs from provider to provider, especially nomenclature (naming).
 In general there are 2 common types of "apps", "projects" or "credentials":

 1. Server or Web Application

-    Server (Fitbit naming) or Web (Google and Facebook terms) application is considered to be secure, i.e. client_secret is secure and can be stored and not easily accessed/retrieved by malicious user.
+    A server (Fitbit naming) or Web (Google and Facebook terms) application is considered to be secure, i.e. client_secret is secure and can be stored and not easily accessed/retrieved by malicious user.

     Server/Web app uses http[s] schemes for redirect_url, because it loads real web page (url-authority can be localhost or real hostname like http://xamarin.com).

-    Xamarin.Auth prior to version 1.4.0 used to support only http[s] url-scheme with real
+    Xamarin.Auth, prior to version 1.4.0, only supported http[s] url-scheme with real
     url-authority (existing host, no localhost) and arbitrary url-path.

 2. Native or Installed (mobile or desktop) apps